discordbump/docs/docs/troubleshooting.md

 ---
 title: Troubleshooting
-description: Having trouble with Server Manager?
+description: Having trouble with Vertex Bump?
 ---

 ## ___ command is not working